 This is the second of a two-course sequence in college English composition.
 The course will continue to emphasize improving the ability to organize and express thoughts in clear, effective writing.
 The course will use literature study as a basis for improving and extending research, critical analysis, and writing skills.
 The forms, elements, and techniques of literature will be examined in terms of how literature affects readers.

-The purpose of this course is to provide a survey study of significant writers, works, and developments in American literature from around 1620 to 1885.
+The purpose of this course is to provide a survey study of significant writers, works, and developments in American literature from its beginnings to 1865.